 Do BNPL services use a soft or hard inquiry?

 Many people use BNPL services as an alternative to credit cards, assuming no risk to their credit.
-Mary Rosado, a Staten Island, NY resident, says she uses the BNPL services Afterpay and Klarna all the time.
-“They don’t ask for your Social Security number, so I can’t see how they can pull your credit report,” Rosado says.
+Mary Rosado, a Staten Island, NY resident, said she uses the BNPL services Afterpay and Klarna all the time.
+“They don’t ask for your Social Security number, so I can’t see how they can pull your credit report,” Rosado said.
 “I use them, to be honest, because I have bad credit and can’t get credit cards.”

 Rosado is correct.
 The services she uses perform a soft credit pull that doesn’t ding your credit score.
-“When a soft credit check is performed, we verify a customer’s identity using the details they provide, and we look at information from their credit report to understand their financial behavior and evaluate their creditworthiness,” explains a spokesperson from Klarna.
+“When a soft credit check is performed, we verify a customer’s identity using the details they provide, and we look at information from their credit report to understand their financial behavior and evaluate their creditworthiness,” explained a spokesperson from Klarna.

 But consumers should know that some BNPL services do use a hard credit check.
-For example, Affirm offers a 0% APR option with four biweekly payments and no credit check, but its longer-term installment loans rely on a hard inquiry.
+For example, Affirm offers a 0 percent APR option with four biweekly payments and no credit check, but its longer-term installment loans rely on a hard inquiry.
 PayPal’s “Pay in 4” only uses a soft credit pull, but PayPal Credit does a full credit check.

 Of course, one hard inquiry isn’t going to tank your score.
-“We generally say that one inquiry is unlikely to impact the score by more than five points,” says Dornhelm.
+“We generally say that one inquiry is unlikely to impact the score by more than five points,” said Dornhelm.
 “But for a rare segment of the population, that could be a meaningful impact.”

 If you’re applying for a mortgage or refinancing, for example, just a few points could put you into a different tier of interest rate qualification.